 |Copyright © Nucleus Medical Media, Inc.|

-- Occulta—small defect in one or more backbones, least severe form, usually no complications
+- Occulta—small defect in one or more backbones, least severe form, usually no health problems

 - Meningocele—membranes poke through an open part of the spine and can form a cyst

-Myelomeningocele—most severe form of spina bifida, membranes poke through and contain nerve roots or spinal cord and can lead to:
+Myelomeningocele—most severe form of SB , membranes poke through and contain nerve roots or spinal cord and can lead to:

-- Paralysis and incontinence of bowel and bladder may occur—frequently not cured by surgery
+- Paralysis and lack of bowel and bladder control may occur—often not cured by surgery

-- Hydrocephalus—a build up of fluids in the brain that increases pressure on the brain
+- Hydrocephalus —a build up of fluids in the brain that raises pressure on the brain

 - Sac filled with fluid leading out from the baby's spine

-- Spinal cord and tissue may also protrude through the back
+- Spinal cord and tissue that may stick out of the back

-- Amniocentesis—a sample of the fluid surrounding the baby is taken to measure for factors indicating problems of the spine
+- Amniocentesis —a sample of the fluid around the baby is taken to measure for factors that point to problems of the spine

 A diagnosis before birth can help you and your doctor make plans.
 Surgery may be needed soon after birth.